LIBREhub/napari-LatAm-workshop-2023/README.md

-# Image data science with Napari and Python - Latin America workshop
+# Image data science with Napari and Python - LatAm workshop

 [![CC BY 4.0][cc-by-shield]][cc-by]